ComPWA/ampform/docs/install.rst

 It is safest to install the `expertsystem` within a virtual environment, so that all Python dependencies are contained within there.
 This is helpful in case something goes wrong with the dependencies: you can just trash the environment and recreate it.
-There are two options: :ref:`Conda <install:Conda environment>` or :ref:`Python's venv <install:Python venv>`.
+There are two options: Conda or Python's venv.

 .. tabbed:: Conda environment